Text and photos ©Nancy J. Ondra

 Pretty cool, huh?
 But what’s even cooler is that it’s an annual!
 I adore sea hollies, but I have a really hard time convincing them to overwinter.
 With this one, though, I can enjoy the fantastic blooms every year.
 I started the seeds indoors in early April and set the seedlings in the garden in the third week of May.
 Each sent a single stem upward and formed a bud, which then turned brown after a few weeks of drought in August.
 As the stems branched out, they gradually sprawled but then mostly righted themselves again to about 2 feet tall, and the silvery green flowerheads began appearing by the end of August.
 By mid-September, they started to purple up as the flowers began to open, and now the maturing blooms are absolutely amazing.

 This beauty thrives in full sun and average to dryish soil.
 Want to try it for yourself?
-Check out Thompson & Morgan for seeds.
+Check out Native American Seed for seeds.